ashcaz/learning-journal/CSS-notes.md

 **Foreground Color**

-- To change forground color use property color in your declaration.
+- To change foreground color use property color in your declaration.
-- You can provied the value (color you want) by color name, hex code or RGB value
+- You can provided the value (color you want) by color name, hex code or RGB value

 h1{
     color: DarkCyan (color name) / #ee3e80 (hex code) /rgb(100,100,900);